Bereavement is universal – it affects all of us. With around 600,000 deaths in the UK each year, millions of us are bereaved.

 Bereavement has a huge emotional, financial and practical impact on those left behind, but is all too often ignored by policy makers.
 Bereavement is associated with an increased risk of mortality, physical and mental health problems (such as anxiety and depression), relationship difficulties and difficulties coping with everyday life.

-At this election we call on all political parties to agree a manifesto for bereaved people.
+Before the December 2019 election we asked all political parties to agree a manifesto for bereaved people.
 We want to see:

 - A named Minister with responsibility for bereavement and a cross-departmental strategy